-Exceptional Parents: Guide for Active Adults with Disabilities such as education and work, fitness and health, recreation and leisure, sexuality and relationships, financial planning, technology, and law and public policy. \$18.00/yr.
+Exceptional Parents: Guide for Active Adults with Disabilities

+This magazine, published quarterly, provides a forum for the exchange of ideas by parents, people with disabilities and professionals.
+Covers topics such as education and work, fitness and health, recreation and leisure, sexuality and relationships, financial planning, technology, and law and public policy. \$18,00/yr.